adilsk85/firstrepo/README.md

-# firstrepo
+ -# firstrepo
 This is my first Repository.
 <br>
-authur-- ADIL SHAIKH
+authur-- ADIL SHAIKH and AFFAN